 Second, file a Notice of Disagreement with the VA Ratings decision that did not decide, or that denied, the surviving spouse’s entitlement to VA Accrued Benefits.

 VA Accrued Benefits claims can be tough, for a couple reasons:

 1) The VA does not like to pay out these benefits, as they can often be very significant.
-We have helped Surviving Spouses recover accrued benefits and DIC benefits that are often tens or hundreds of thousands of dollars.
+I have helped Surviving Spouses recover accrued benefits and DIC benefits that are often tens or hundreds of thousands of dollars.

 2) The timelines to file for – and appeal denials of – VA Accrued Benefits claims are short.
 While 1 year may not seem like a short period of time, if you are a surviving spouse trying to re-arrange your life after the loss of a loved one, that year to apply can pass very quickly.

 3) Accrued Benefits Claims are inextricably intertwined with DIC Claims.
 For example, I see many cases where the VA denied DIC because they failed to adjudicate the Accrued Benefits claim.

 The Veteran has chronic service-connected sleep apnea, but his cause of death was Alzheimers disease.
 The VA will typically deny the surviving spouses DIC claim, on the grounds that Alzheimer’s was not service connected during the Veteran’s lifetime.

 BUT – since modern medicine shows us that chronic sleep apnea can cause significant brain damage – a Veteran’s pending and undecided claim for service connection of sleep apnea may also be an inferred claim for secondary service connection of Alzheimer’s disease.